eristoddle/FOF/README.md

 ##Issues

 - Can't figure out how to set Apache's document root so I can just browse to http://192.168.56.101, so have to use a virtual host and edit host's host file for now.
-- Phpmyadmin address off after manual edit - scratching this for now because it breaks the provisioning.
-Added adminer.php in public folder as a replacement temporarily.
 - Phalcon dev tools installed but not available in path, known issue with dev tools

 ##Notes